-Mobile Care Medical is an innovative and advancing model of delivering health care to the patient at the patient’s bedside, such as at the patient’s home, rather than the patient having to travel to a medical provider such as the hospital or long-term care facility in order to receive treatment.
-This reduces the time needed for the patient to receive care by decreasing transportation time, as well as making receiving medical care more convenient, ultimately adding to the patient’s overall quality of life.
-Mobile Care Medical provides a wide range of medical services, including primary care, preventative health screenings, and chronic disease management, as well as diagnostic and clinical procedures such as imaging, including X-Ray and Ultrasound, blood draws, and IV Therapy.
-Mobile Care Medical tends to be quicker, avoiding wait times away from the bedside or home, and more personalized and intimate without all the traffic of a busy hospital or medical practice.
+Mobile Care Medical is an innovative and advancing model of delivering health care to the patient at the patient’s home, rather than the patient having to travel to a medical provider such as the hospital or long-term care facility in order to receive treatment.
+This reduces the time needed for the patient to receive care by decreasing transportation time, and makes receiving medical care more convenient, ultimately adding to the patient’s overall quality of life.
+Mobile Care Medical provides a wide range of medical services, including primary care, preventative health screenings, and chronic disease management, as well as diagnostic and clinical procedures such as imaging (including X-Ray and Ultrasound), blood draws, and IV Therapy.
+Mobile Care Medical tends to be quicker, avoiding facility related wait times, and a more personalized and intimate experience without all the traffic of a busy hospital or medical practice.
 Further, Mobile Care Medical facilitators generally are more able to spend additional time with the patient to fully explain whatever treatment plan or care is provided to the patient and address any patient or family members’ concerns.
-Having a full understanding of the treatment and treatment plan can improve care and reduce costs.
+Having a full understanding of the treatment plan can improve care and reduce costs.

 Mobile Care Medical is not limited solely to physical care in the home.
 Mobile Care Medical includes mobile clinics and telemedicine.
 Mobile clinics bring health care to communities usually in rural or underserved areas via a traveling vehicle such as a van or trailer and can sometimes be the only healthcare some of the people in these communities can access.
 Telehealth is using computers and mobile devices remotely such as in the home to obtain health care services and became widely used during Covid.